minling/ruby-procedural-quest-web-0615-public/README.md

 ## Level 2 Note

-Instructions: In each method, replace one "Ekki-ekki-ekki-ekki-PTANG" with "Ni!".
-Each method should return "Ni!"
+Instructions: In each method, replace one `"Ekki-ekki-ekki-ekki-PTANG"` with `"Ni!"`.
+Each method should return `"Ni!"`.